efieleke/CommandLib/README.md

 All of the above Command classes are simply containers for other Command objects that presumably do something of interest.
 They can be combined in ways that offer a lot of customization.
 For example, to make an HttpRequest at a given time, with a timeout and a configurable number of retries, you could create a ScheduledCommand containing a RetryableCommand containing a TimeLimitedCommand containing an HttpRequestCommand.

-TaskCommand, DelegateCommand and Command.AsTask() offer easy integration with tasks and delegates.
+TaskCommand, DelegateCommand, Command.FromTask() and Command.AsTask() offer easy integration with tasks and delegates.

 Guidelines for developing your own Command-derived class: